-Elizabeth Warren suspends 2020 Democratic White House bid: New York Times, citing sources
+Liberal firebrand Elizabeth Warren to end 2020 Democratic White House bid: source

 But she trailed far behind front-runners Bernie Sanders and Joe Biden, placing third in her home state of Massachusetts.

-She pulled out one day after former New York Mayor Michael Bloomberg, who also had a disappointing Super Tuesday, dropped out on Wednesday.
+Warren’s call with her staff, slated for 11 a.m.
+ET (1600 GMT), comes one day after former New York Mayor Michael Bloomberg, who also had a disappointing Super Tuesday, dropped out on Wednesday.

 Warren, 70, was the last woman among the top tier of candidates in a Democratic field that began as the most diverse in history.
 Her departure could provide a boost to fellow liberal Sanders if some of her support pivots to the senator from Vermont, though voters do not always follow ideological lines.